Linaro/lava/doc/v2/healthchecks.rst

 However, the health check YAML needs to use ``device_type: juno`` or the health check will not run.

+The health check file itself can be named after the extended template, ``juno-uboot.yaml``, or after the device-type, ``juno.yaml``.
+The name of the extended template takes precedence when both files exist.

 Check ``/var/log/lava-server/django.log`` if you get a 404 when trying to force a health check.